My Cousin Vinny: Development

 Screenwriter Dale Launer came up with the idea for My Cousin Vinny as a college student, after hearing about a lawyer who had finally passed the bar after their 13th attempt.
 Launer thought it would be funny to have someone traveling through the Southern United States run into legal trouble and end up being represented by that type of lawyer.
-Launer did not develop the concept until after he had written a few successful screenplays including Ruthless People and Dirty Rotten Scoundrels.
+Launer did not develop the concept until after he had written a few successful screenplays, including Ruthless People and Dirty Rotten Scoundrels.
 He was inspired by the comedy of Sam Kinison, particularly his approach with hecklers, in developing Vinny, and he based the relationship between Vinny and his fiancée on two dating friends who would argue frequently.
-Launer also took a road trip through the south in which he got stuck in the mud and had repairs to fix his car, which became part of the script.
-He met an assistant district attorney who became the basis of the character of Jim Trotter, including casting Lane Smith for the role.
+Launer also took a road trip through the South in which he got stuck in the mud and had repairs to fix his car, which became part of the script.
+He met an assistant district attorney who became the basis of the character of Jim Trotter.
 He spent several sessions with an attorney to review the process of legal trials, and learned from him that much of criminal court proceedings are not taught in law school but come from practice, which served well for Vinny's character.

 For casting, the studio originally wanted Andrew Dice Clay for Vinny, but this did not work out.
 Other considerations included Danny DeVito, Peter Falk, Robert De Niro, and Jim Belushi, but save for De Niro and DeVito, none of these were the Italian American they were looking for.
 They eventually cast Joe Pesci, who had just finished Lethal Weapon 2, was finishing filming in Goodfellas, and was an ideal choice for the role.
-For Mona Lisa, they had approached Lorraine Bracco and Carole Davis, but both had passed on the role.
-Director Jonathan Lynn auditioned several other actresses, but found Marisa Tomei when he was invited to the set of Oscar by John Landis, where Tomei had a minor part.
+For Mona Lisa, they approached Lorraine Bracco and Carole Davis, but both passed on the role.
+Director Jonathan Lynn auditioned several other actresses, but found Marisa Tomei when he was invited to the set of the movie Oscar by John Landis, where Tomei had a minor part.
 While Fox wanted an actress with more fame, they agreed to Tomei.
 Ben Stiller and Will Smith were considered for the roles of Bill and Stan but, in both cases, there was concern related to the incarceration of a Jewish and Black person in the South, and Ralph Macchio and Mitchell Whitfield were hired instead.

-Exterior filming was done near the town of Greensboro, Georgia; the exterior shots of the courthouse and the surrounding square were shot in Monticello, Georgia (Jasper County) and the courthouse scenes were shot in a set in Covington, Georgia used for In the Heat of the Night.
-The prison scenes were shot in a real, working prison and the prisoners appearing as extras were actual convicts.
+Exterior filming was done near the town of Greensboro, Georgia; the exterior shots of the courthouse and the surrounding square were shot in Monticello, Georgia, and the courthouse scenes were shot in a set in Covington, Georgia, used for In the Heat of the Night.
+The prison scenes were shot in a real, working prison (Lee Arrendale State Prison in Alto, Georgia) and the prisoners appearing as extras were actual convicts.

-Release

-My Cousin Vinny was released in the United States on March 13, 1992.